DoktorSAS/VanityTS/README.md

 #### Add option to the menu

-To add an option to the menu we need to know how the `c addOption(...)` function work.
+To add an option to the menu we need to know how the `addOption(...)` function work.
 The function need different arguments to work as intended.
 ```c
 addOption(<level: integer>, <parent page: string>, <option name: string>, <function pointer: ptr>, <arguments: string>);
 ```